-Born in Ft.
-Lauderdale, Florida and growing up in Thorton, Colorado, Manning has been volunteering since the age of 8.
-While in elementary school, he helped put together care packages for kids in need from underserved countries.
-It was then he felt compelled to give back and has been doing so ever since.
+Finding a passion for volunteering at a young age, Mike has worked with many non-profit organizations throughout the country.
 In high school he was part of Positive PE, a program that helped mentally challenged kids with physical education.
-He is now an official ambassador for "Boo 2 Bullying" along with actress Cassie Scerbo, and a contributor to the "My Life My Power" campaign in schools.
-Mike is a mentor and actor on behalf of the "Young Storytellers Foundation," whose mission is to inspire children to discover the power of their own voice through individuals from the entertainment industry stepping into classrooms to work with students.
+He is now an official ambassador for "Boo 2 Bullying" along with actress Cassie Scerbo, a contributor to the "My Life My Power" campaign in schools, and a mentor and actor on behalf of the "Young Storytellers Foundation."

-After studying business and acting at the University of Northern Colorado and International Business at the University of Monterrey, Mexico Mike moved to Washington D.C. to make a difference with philanthropy.
-He was active with "Energy Action Coalition" and the "Human Rights Campaign."
-For years, Mike has loved exploring the world.
-His adventures would eventually lead to his discovery of a youth orphanage in Tijuana where he continues to travel to and volunteer.
+After living in Florida, Colorado and Mexico, Mike moved to Washington D.C. to make a difference with philanthropy.
+He was active with the "Energy Action Coalition" and the "Human Rights Campaign."
 He currently resides in Los Angeles, CA.